Marquess Wilson: Chicago Bears

-On May 2, 2013, Wilson signed a four-year contract with the Chicago Bears.
+On May 2, 2013, Wilson signed a four-year contract with the Bears.
 Wilson recorded his first catch on October 20, 2013 against the New York Giants.
 On December 29, 2013, Wilson had his first start in the final game of the 2013 season versus the Green Bay Packers.

 During training camp on August 4, 2014, Wilson suffered a broken clavicle.
 He would be placed on injured reserve/recall on September 2, 2014.
 On November 14, 2014, he was activated from injured reserve.
 On December 15, 2014, Wilson caught his first career touchdown in Week 14 against the New Orleans Saints.
 On December 21, 2014, Wilson caught a career-high 7 receptions for a career-high 66 yards against the Detroit Lions.
-At just 22 years old, Wilson was the third youngest player on the Bears final 2014 53-man roster behind cornerback Al Louis-Jean and running back Ka’Deem Carey.
+At just 22 years old, Wilson was the third youngest player on the Bears final 2014 53-man roster behind cornerback Al Louis-Jean and running back Ka'Deem Carey.

 On September 13, 2015, Wilson caught a career-long 50 yard pass against the Green Bay Packers.
-On November 22, 2015, Wilson caught a career-high 102 yards against the Denver Broncos.
+On November 22, 2015, Wilson caught a career-high 102 yards on four receptions against the Denver Broncos.
 On December 12, 2015, he was placed on injured reserve.
 On December 14, 2015, Wilson underwent surgery on his broken foot.

-Wilson broke his foot again the following offseason in June and opened the 2016 season on the PUP list.
-He was activated to the active roster on November 15, 2016 prior to Week 11.
+Wilson broke his feet again the following offseason in June and opened the 2016 season on the PUP list.
+He was activated to the active roster on November 15 prior to Week 11.
+On November 27 against the Tennessee Titans, he had eight receptions for 125 yards and a touchdown.
 He was placed on injured reserve on December 17, 2016 after fracturing his foot for a third time.
+In the 2016 season, he appeared in three games and had nine receptions for 160 yards and a touchdown.